 Everyone Has Equally Helped Us More Than Caused Us Harm

-So in the meditation we just try to think about that and digest that.
-We could look at others in the room or on the metro with this understanding; but specifically with the attitude that there’s no reason to welcome some as being close – and I’ll help just you – and feel distant to others.
-So here we’re much more open, actively, to help everybody, not favorites.
-And the reason for it is this line of reasoning: that the amount of help that everyone has given is far more than the amount of harm.
+In the meditation, we just try to think about that and digest that.
+We could look at others in the room or on the metro with this understanding, but specifically with the attitude that there’s no reason to welcome some as being close – “I’ll help just you” – and feel distant to others.
+Here we’re much more open, actively, to help everybody, not just favorites.
+The reason for it is the line of reasoning that the amount of help that everyone has given is far more than the amount of harm.

 Since Everyone, Including Ourselves, Equally Could Die Today, What Use Is There in Causing Harm?

-In our Buddhist practice we have many meditations that focus on death, and here’s another example of one of them.
+In our Buddhist practice, we have many meditations that focus on death, and here’s another example of one of them.
 Thinking realistically about death puts everything into a much more relative point of view in terms of what’s important.
-Here we wouldn’t spend our last hour: I’m going to help this one, I’m going to hurt that one, and do this and that.
-Just try to develop an open warm attitude toward everyone and die in that state of mind, and “May I in my future lives be able to help everyone equally.”
-That’s much more beneficial than in my next life I will just help this one and I’ll hurt that one – because I didn’t have enough time to hurt him in this lifetime, so next lifetime I’ll hurt them.
+Here we wouldn’t spend our last hour: “I’m going to help this one, and I’m going to hurt that one,” and do this and that.
+Just try to develop an open warm attitude toward everyone and die in that state of mind, thinking, “May I in my future lives be able to help everyone equally.”
+That’s much more beneficial than in our next life we will just help this one, and we’ll hurt that one, because we didn’t have enough time to hurt him in this lifetime, so next lifetime we’ll hurt them.
 This is ridiculous.
-So let’s work with this line of reasoning about death: that we could die at any time, and if this were our last hour what is the point in plotting to hurt some and only to help others, and having favorites.
-And the same thing: if it were somebody else’s last hour, what’s the point of trying to hurt them?
+Let’s work with this line of reasoning about death, that we could die at any time, and if this were our last hour, what is the point in plotting to hurt some and only to help others, and having favorites.
+And the same thing, if it were somebody else’s last hour, what’s the point of trying to hurt them?

-Now I was also thinking in a similar way in this meditation, again from Shantideva’s text, how important it is at the time of our death to die alone, without people around us disturbing our peace of mind by either causing us to be very attached to them and not want to leave, or their crying and being upset.
+I was also thinking in a similar way in this meditation, again from Shantideva’s text, how important it is at the time of our death to die alone, without people around us disturbing our peace of mind by either causing us to be very attached to them and not want to leave, or their crying and being upset.
 Or I was thinking of one schizophrenic student of mine who was a tremendous disturbance and how I certainly would not want her by the side of my bed while I was dying, acting in a completely crazy way.
-And certainly far more beneficial is to die in a very peaceful atmosphere, by ourselves, and we’re not disturbed, so we can just purely focus on positive thoughts as we die.
-But even if we have these other people around us, disturbing us in one way (attraction) or another way (repulsion) – please leave the room – we would try to compose ourselves and just die peacefully with thoughts to benefit others in future lives as well.
+Certainly far more beneficial is to die in a very peaceful atmosphere, by ourselves, and we’re not disturbed, so we can just purely focus on positive thoughts as we die.
+Even if we have these other people around us, disturbing us in one way (attraction) or another way (repulsion) – please leave the room – we would try to compose ourselves and just die peacefully with thoughts to benefit others in future lives as well.

-Also, if we die in such a positive state of mind, it indirectly helps others – by our example of dying with our concern just for others not for ourselves, and so on.
+Also, if we die in such a positive state of mind, it indirectly helps others by our example of dying with our concern just for others, not for ourselves, and so on.
 I’m thinking of the accounts of the doctors who attended, for instance, the late Karmapa during his final days in hospital when he was dying, and similarly with other great lamas.
-And their only concern was how the doctors were feeling, how they were dealing with the situation, how the nurses were dealing with it, how the people around them were dealing with it.
-There was no, not even one thought or indication of self-pity and fear and thinking about themselves.
-And this is a tremendous inspiration to others, just by the way that we die.
+Their only concern was how the doctors were feeling, how they were dealing with the situation, how the nurses were dealing with it, how the people around them were dealing with it.
+There was not even one thought or indication of self-pity and fear and thinking about themselves.
+This is a tremendous inspiration to others, just by the way that we die.
 This is something very important to try to do, not just when we die but, for instance, when we’re at the dentist or if we are having some sort of medical treatment and so on, to be more concerned with perhaps the nervousness or emotional state of the doctor rather than our own fear.

 We go through these steps of bodhichitta meditation, so when should we change the stages or steps?
-Should we wait until we reach some feeling, until we will really develop some state of mind, and then we should go to the next stage?
+Should we wait until we reach some feeling, until we will really develop some state of mind, and then should we go to the next stage?
 Or should we just go from one to the other without waiting to have this experience?